wabenet/dodo/README.md

 to build the tool without any requirements other than dodo itself and of course docker.

-### stages (experimental)

-An experimental support for managing `stages` is implemented.
-Stages are places where backdrops can run, in other words environments with a docker daemon.
-By default, only the `environment` stage is available, which means that dodo will pick up the docker host configuration from environment variables, exactly like the normal docker client would.
-In additions, a plugin system exists that allows for more stage options.
-To install a stage plugin, fetch one of the binaries from the [releases](/releases) page and drop it into your `~/.dodo/plugins` directory.
-Currently these plugins are available:

-* `docker-machine`: Simply delegates all actions to a docker-machine instance with the same name as the stage.
-Requires docker-machine and the respective drivers to be installed on the system.

-* `virtualbox`: Manages a VirtualBox VM based on a Vagrant box as a stage.
-This is basically a weird cross between a custom docker-machine and vagrant implementation, to allow for a bit more customization for your local setup.

-The whole stage API is very likely to change quite a bit in the future.
-For now, it is just a simple proof of concept.
-In future releases, it is planned to run dodo backdrops on remote systems by using stages based on EC2 or Kubernetes pods.

 ## config reference

 ### backdrops